NickelMedia/Imposium-JS-SDK/README.md

 The following example demonstrates how to set up the full flow (without listening for processing events):

-_Important Note_: Your code needs access to the following strings, you can arrange this however you like.
+_Important Note_: Your client code needs access to the following strings.
 If these details are provided incorrectly, you will generate errors.
 For the sake of this demo, let's assume these are declared globally.

 1. **storyId** - Imposium story reference
 2. **sceneId** - Imposium scene reference